joshvocal/Inventory-App/README.md

 # Inventory-App

+## Description :pencil:

-:iphone: An android app to track the inventory of a store, including current stock and supplier information.
+An android app to track the inventory of a store, including current stock and supplier information.

+This app is [a project](https://www.udacity.com/course/android-basics-data-storage--ud845) that is part of the [Android Basics Nanodegree Program by Google at Udacity](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803).

+## Demo :iphone:

+## Functionality :hand:

+* ListView population
+* Add product button
+* Input validation
+* Sale button
+* Detail View Intent
+* Modify quantity buttons
+* Order button
+* Delete button